-Healthcare providers seeking information about appropriate coronavirus disease 2019 (COVID-19) treatment may now consult treatment guidelines developed by a panel of U.S. physicians, statisticians, and other experts.
-These guidelines are based on published and preliminary data and the clinical expertise of the panelists, many of whom are frontline clinicians caring for patients during the rapidly evolving pandemic.
-The guidelines will be updated often as new data are published in peer-reviewed scientific literature and as other authoritative information emerges.
+Healthcare providers, patients, and policy experts seeking information about appropriate COVID-19 treatment may now consult treatment guidelines developed by a panel of U.S. physicians, statisticians, and other experts.
+These guidelines are based on published and preliminary data and the clinical expertise of the panelists, many of whom are frontline clinicians caring for COVID-19 patients.
+The guidelines are updated as new data are published in peer-reviewed scientific literature and as other authoritative information emerges.

 The CDC has also published Interim Clinical Guidance for Management of Patients with Confirmed Coronavirus Disease (COVID-19) for clinicians caring for patients with confirmed infection with SARS-CoV-2, the virus that causes COVID-19.
 This guidance covers clinical presentation, testing, diagnosis, and clinical management and treatment, among other topics.

 CDC updates this interim guidance when more information becomes available.